tordable/tordable.github.io/_posts/2023-4-16-generative-image-ai.md

 title: Generative AI for Images
 ---

 When I think of AI capabilities I tend to classify them in two.
 First, doing things that are impossible for humans.
-Second, doing things that humans can do but faster or cheaper.
+Second, doing things that humans can do, but faster or cheaper.

 An example of the first is asking Google Bard to search across a million papers and answer questions about them.
-There's not way a human can or will ever be able to read a million scientific papers to answer a question.
+There's no way a human can or will ever be able to read a million scientific papers to answer a question.

 An example of the second is image generation.
 Using an image generation model is like having a team of photographers, graphic designers, and 3d artists on demand ready to create anything you can imagine.